What is a Hazard Recognition Triangle?

 Assessing The Job Definition:

-1 = Green, we know all the steps in this job and the details about the work, good context has been provided.
+1 = Green, we know all the steps in this job and the details about the work, and good context has been provided.
 We know the right resources required to do the work and can clearly define each job step before we start the work.
-We know what equipment and tools we will need and have planned them into the work.
+We know what equipment and tools we will need and have planned them for the work.
 We can safely predict how the job will flow.
 The job steps are consecutive and predictable.
-The job steps and work line up are “paint-by number”
+The job steps and work lineup are “paint-by-number”

 5 = Red, “We’ll figure it out as we go”.
 We’ve never done this job before and haven’t been shown how, we can’t define the steps before we start the job, we’re not exactly sure what supplies we need, not sure of the tools & equipment needed, how much time is required to do the work or how many people we might need, we can’t predict what will happen or what is required after each step, we can’t foresee the workflow or how things will progress.
 We’re not used to this job and we don’t really have a good plan before we start work.

 Experience is the big one, it’s a critical assessment.
 Consider your experience and the experience of everyone involved in the work from the supervisor to your partner, to yourself.